nickfargo/state/README.md

 person = new Person
 ```

 Since the instance object `person` in the code above inherits from `Person.prototype`, given what’s been covered to this point, it may be expected that instigating a transition via `person.state().change('Formal')` would take effect on `Person.prototype`, in turn affecting all other instances of `Person` as well.
-While sharing stateful behavior through prototypes is desirable, it’s also essential that each instance be able to maintain state and undergo changes to its state independently.
+However, while sharing stateful behavior through prototypes is desirable, it’s also essential that each instance be able to maintain state and undergo changes to its state independently.

-**State** addresses this problem by automatically outfitting each object instance with its own state implementation whenever one is necessary but does not exist already.
-This new implementation will itself be empty, but will inherit from the state implementation of the prototype, as shown below.
-This separation allows the instance to experience its own states and transitions, without also indirectly affecting all of its fellow inheritors.
+**State** addresses this problem by automatically outfitting each inheriting object with its own state implementation whenever one is necessary but does not exist already.
+This new implementation will itself be empty, but will inherit from the state implementation of the prototype, thus allowing the object to experience its own states and transitions, without also indirectly affecting all of its fellow inheritors.

 ```javascript
 Person.prototype.state();              // State ''